slilli23/Creativity_Invention_LinguisticAnalysis/README.md

-# Creativity_Invention_LinguisticAnalysis
+# Creativity, Invention and Linguistic Analysis.
-Creativity, Invention and Linguistic Analysis.
 A Case Study.

 ## Overview